-You can request either an increase or a decrease in your credit limit online.
+You can ask for an increase or decrease in your credit limit online.
 Just tell us what you'd like your credit limit to be and we'll see what we can do for you.
-If we decide to change it, we’ll update it straight away.
+If we decide we can change it, we’ll update it.
 If we can’t change it, we’ll let you know – usually within 24 hours.

-You can also ask to increase or decrease your credit limit at Barclaycard online servicing.
-But there are some things you should know first.
+You can also ask us to increase or decrease your credit limit in Barclaycard online servicing.

 Not registered?
 Register now to update your details.